chericito/mobohubb-docs/docs/PRODUCTIVITY/timesheet.md

 * **Audit Log** offering visibility into modifications.
 * **Site Name** indicating the location or project name.

-Click or hover over certain fields to view or edit data, provided your role permits it.
+Click or hover over colored fields to view or edit data.

 ***